- The Cairns Show

-In 2012 a record crowd of 80,492 people attended the Cairns Show which makes it the largest community event in Cairns.
+In 2013 a crowd of 79,200 people attended the Cairns Show which makes it the largest community event in Cairns.
 During the three days of the Show more than 400 local industries promoted their products and services.

 The Cairns Show stimulated the local economy to the tune of $10.2 million in sales and services for local businesses and over $2.3 million ($2,300,000) in visitor spending.
 As you have read in the earlier pages, the Cairns Show has helped stimulate the economy of Cairns to equivalent values for the past 114 years.

 Last year the Cairns Show also attracted large international and national businesses and industrial organisations to Cairns, stimulating investment in the local cattle and primary industries along with the heavy machinery area.

 All profits from the Show are applied to improvements and maintenance of the showground facility for the community of Cairns.
 Over the past 8 years more than $2 million has been spent improving the Showgrounds infrastructure and facilities.
 This valuable community asset, last valued at over $33 million, has been developed and is maintained at no cost to the Cairns community.